 The American dollar, the once almighty greenback, is no longer backed by a gold standard, and relentless meddling by the Federal Reserve (a farce con job if there ever was one) and systemic government meddling and subsidizing now sees a dollar buy a quarter’s worth from only a few decades ago.
 Everything from milk to gasoline to ammunition is far more expensive.

 Corruption at the Federal level has become so widespread it is in essence the New Political Way, a game of knives and lives with the lives and livelihood of the average American people being only so much grist for the mills on Capitol Hill.
 “Honest politician” is now an oxymoron so dense and pure it may collapse into a black hole under its own density.
-Scandals, crime and borderline treasonous behavior that would have seen our grandfathers roll tanks on the Capitol are now perpetrated round the clock with nary a peep of opposition.
+Scandals, suspicious activity, and borderline treasonous behavior that would have seen our grandfathers roll tanks on the Capitol are now perpetrated round the clock with nary a peep of opposition.

 There are two kinds of people in America: big people and little people, and the law only corrals the little people into subservience unless a big person, an elite member of the political class or one of their orbiting supplicants must be sacrificed by the body of their peers for expediency, or to slake a call for vengeance grown too tumultuous by the vox populi.